What to eat when in Santorini, Greece | Adventure Yogi

-Not only is Santorini breathtakingly beautiful, it also offers some of the best selection of traditional Greek cuisine.
+To start, not only is Santorini breathtakingly beautiful, but it also offers some of the best selection of traditional Greek cuisine.
 Choose from local tavernas or high-end restaurants, pick a table with a view of the Caldera in the moonlight and fill your appetite against the backdrop of azure blue skies.
 Here are our favorites of what to eat when in Santorini

 Tomato Fritters (Gefthedes)

 Home of the Santorini tomato it would be rude not to try this local delicacy.
-Sweet cherry-sized tomatoes that are intensely red are fried in olive oil with pepper, onions, and herbs in a batter.
-They are usually served as a vegetarian appetizer.
+Sweet, cherry-sized tomatoes are fried in olive oil with pepper, onions, and herbs bound in a batter.
+This Greek cuisine is usually served as a delicious vegetarian appetizer.

 In Greek cuisine, Saganaki is any one of a variety of dishes prepared in a small frying pan, the best-known being an appetizer of fried cheese.
 The cheese used in cheese Saganaki is usually graviera, kefalograviera, halloumi, kasseri, kefalotyri, or sheep’s milk feta cheese.
 Eat it with the bread provided, usually pita bread, but sometimes other kinds.
 Cut off small pieces and put it with small pieces of bread.
 You can also skip the bread and eat the cut cheese pieces with a fork.
 Yum!

-A Greek Salad in Greece is typically made with tomatoes, cucumbers, onion, feta cheese, kalamata olives, oregano and olive oil.
-They are often made with lettuce over here but that is not the traditional way.
-Often peppers and of course capers are added giving it a sharper taste.
+The epitome of Greek cuisine!
+Typically it’s made with tomatoes, cucumbers, onion, feta cheese, and kalamata olives.
+Garnished with olive oil and oregano, this is a delicious salad.
+In Santorini, they are often made with lettuce however, that is not the traditional way.
+Sometimes, peppers and of course capers are added giving it a sharper taste.

-The Pomegranate is a symbol of good luck, abundance, youth and fertility since antiquity.
-This red coloured nutritious fruit has a wonderful taste and is part of a Greek New Year’s custom.
-Tradition has it that on the first day of the year a pomegranate must be broken on the door’s threshold for good luck.
-In Santorini, Pomegranates are often added to salads.
+The Pomegranate is a symbol of good luck, abundance, youth, and fertility since antiquity.
+This nutritious fruit has a wonderful taste and is part of a Greek New Year’s custom.
+Each New Year, a pomegranate is broken on the threshold of the doorway for good luck!
+When not being smashed, they are used in salads and delicious juices.

-Probably the most famous traditional dish in Santorini, made from yellow split pea puree.
+Probably the most famous traditional dish in Santorini and Greek cuisine, made from yellow split pea puree.
 Usually served warm with olive oil and lemon and occasionally topped with capers or onions.

 Raw Local Ingredients

-Opened over 90 years ago Aktaion is a traditional Greek tavern run by the third generation of the family.
-The menu is solely based on raw local ingredients with delicious dishes like zucchini pie, marinated anchovies with garlic, grilled and marinated mains or shrimps in basil pesto.
+One of our favorites, Aktaion is a family-run Greek tavern that opened over 90 years ago The menu is solely based on raw local ingredients with delicious dishes like zucchini pie, marinated anchovies with garlic, grilled and marinated mains, or shrimps in basil pesto.

-My mouth is watering but not long to wait to get my fix of delicious Greek cuisine as our next trip to Santorini is coming up in June and July and we are there every year at this time.
-Come and see for yourself and see what you can eat when in Santorini!
-Or check out our calendar page for more on all of our adventures
+My mouth is watering but not long to wait to get my fix of delicious Greek cuisine as our next trip to Santorini.
+Why not come and see for yourself!
+Or, check out our calendar page for more on all of our adventures